-- Associate members can be appointed by he governing body to serve on one or more governing body committees, and attend full governing body meetings.
-They do no have voting rights.
+- Associate members can be appointed by the governing body to serve on one or more governing body committees, and attend full governing body meetings.
+They do not have voting rights.

-- Co-Opted governor is a person appointed by the governing body and who, in the opinion of the governing body, has the skills required to contribute to the effective governance and success of the school.
+- A co-opted governor is a person appointed by the governing body and who, in the opinion of the governing body, has the skills required to contribute to the effective governance and success of the school.

 Composition and Register of Interest for the Governing Body